 It’s an employer’s responsibility to train their workers.
 If insufficient training causes an accident, the employer could be held accountable, so be sure your workers are familiar with these key electrical safety tips for industrial work:

-Another way to stay safe during electrical work is using a Thermo Clip™ from IRISS.
+Another way you can stay safe during electrical work is using a Thermo Clip™ from IRISS.
 This tool is a visual over-temperature indicator that identifies overheated wires entering or exiting a power source or power control device.

 The clips attach to any wire size from 17 AWG to 750 MCM and circuits rated 36 kVAC (600 VDC).
 The clip has patented thermochromic technology that will change its color if the wire’s heat exceeds its thermal rating.